I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

-Garlic Chutney Powder Recipe
+Homemade Garlic Chutney Powder Health Benefits

-As garlic is a natural preservative, you can store garlic chutney powder up to a month and a half at room temperature.
-The other ingredients used in this recipe are either fried ones, like the split black gram or Bengal gram dal, peanuts, etc, or dried ones, like copra and tamarind.
+As garlic is a natural preservative, you can store this garlic chutney powder up to a month and a half at room temperature.
+The other ingredients used in this recipe are either fried (like split black gram or Bengal gram dal or peanuts) or dried (like copra and tamarind).
 Hence, shelf life will be longer.

 - lowering bad cholesterol,

-- boost immunity,
+- boosting immunity,

-- protect against cancer,
+- protecting against cancer,

 - and more.

-- 1/3 cup garlic, cloves
+- 1/3 cup whole garlic cloves

-- 1/3 cup bengal gram dal
+- 1/3 cup Bengal gram dal

 - 1/6 cup urad dal (split black gram)